cliffordtzh/myProjects/game of life/README.txt

 Hello, thank you for visiting my repo.
 Conway's Game of Life simulates reproduction, overpopulation and underpopulation.
 It is satisfying to see the various patterns emerging through the several generations that come from a starting configuration.
 This is reproduced using PyGame.
-Modules used are

 Button Functionalities:
 Run: Runs the starting configuration